 By the time that I decided I was going to study abroad in France for an academic year, I had been studying French for 8 years.
 My high school and university led me to believe that I had an advanced level of fluency in French speaking and overall comprehension.
 This impression that my French language skills were higher than they actually were led me to believe that after a year in Paris, I would be fluent in French.
 The fact that I heard this claim from numerous sources also helped to perpetuate this belief.
 However, when I arrived in Paris, I quickly realized that my level of French fluency was closer to intermediate than advanced.
 It took over four months of living and breathing French daily to get to a semi-advanced level.
 Even after over 11 months in Paris, I still wasn’t at complete fluency in French.
 But maybe that’s because of my definition of fluency.
 Read More

 I love living in Buffalo.
 When I say this to people they look at me like I’m crazy, but it’s true.
 There is truly something amazing about the people who live here, the one word that comes to mind is perseverance.
-Through recession, depression, lake-effect snowstorms at rush hour, there are people who still have… Read More
+Through recession, depression, lake-effect snowstorms at rush hour, there are people who still have smiles on their faces every day.
+Read More

 Interested in enhancing your skills, achieving a promotion or increasing your salary through volunteering?
 Don’t have the time to spend an entire semester abroad?
 Research a short-term volunteer abroad trip for this winter.
 These five trips showcase diverse locations and service projects.
 Read More